kkinnear/zprint/README.md

 ### *Recent Additions!*

+ * New version of rewrite-clj now used for both .clj and .cljs.
+Many thanks to
+ @lread for picking up support and extensions for rewrite-clj and merging rewrite-cljs with it to create a unified Clojure parsing library.
+This will fix a number of bugs that were parser related.
+ * You can now format values in maps differently, based on which key the value is associated with. `{:map {:key-value-options {key-1 options-map-1 key-2 options-map-2 ...}}` lets you specify an options map to be used for formatting the value of any specific key in a map.
+ * A number of new styles: `:ns-justify` and `:quote-wrap` to specify a few.
  * A more nuanced approach to justification, based on the variance of the lengths of the left-hand elements in a binding vector, map, or cond.
 If the variance is too great, up to two pairs are left out of the justification.
-If that doesn't bring the variance into line, the pairs aren't justified.  `{:style :justified}` to try it out!
+If that doesn't bring the variance into line, none of the pairs aren't justified.  `{:style :justified}` to try it out!
- * Two new styles for formatting `ns` macros: `{:style :require-justify}` and `{:style :require-pair}`.
-They are similar in clarifying the first elements appearing in vectors inside of a `(:require ...)`.  `:require-justify` justifies the first elements across the vectors where possible, while `:require-pair` does not.
  * The `are` macro is now formatted readably by default.
  * [In-place formatting by file name](./doc/using/files.md), `$ zprint -w file.clj` and `$ zprint -w *.clj`
  * [Check formatting of files without altering them](./doc/using/files.md), using `-c` or `--check`: `$ zprint -c *.clj`.